IBM-Cloud/terraform-provider-ibm/website/docs/d/compute_bare_metal.html.markdown

 * `file_storage_ids` - File storage to which this computing server have access.
 * `ipv6_enabled` - Indicates whether the public IPv6 address enabled or not.
 * `ipv6_address` - The public IPv6 address of the bare metal server.
+* `ipv6_address_id` - The unique identifier for the public IPv6 address of the bare metal server.
 * `secondary_ip_count` - The number of secondary IPv4 addresses of the bare metal server.
 * `secondary_ip_addresses` - The public secondary IPv4 addresses of the bare metal server.